 - To make sure your images appear clearly on all screens, you can save your web-ready images at double the size needed for the image block you’re using in your campaign.

-- Resolution is key, 72 PPI minimum with 120 PPI as a maximum
+- Make sure the resolution is between 72 PPI minimum and 120 PPI maximum.

 - File Types

-- PNG: High quality and good color, great for logos and graphics due to sharp edges
+- PNG: This image type is high quality and produces good color.
+It's ideal for logos and graphics due to the sharp edges.

 - Where is the image currently being hosted?